A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation

-\textbf{Positive pseudo labeling.} We first introduce the class-balanced positive pseudo labeling method, which aims to select reliable pseudo labels with high confidence scores for training.
+\textbf{Positive pseudo labeling.} We then introduce the positive pseudo labeling method, which aims to select reliable pseudo labels with high confidence scores first and then propagate the learned knowledge to hard predictions.
 Considering the domain-transfer difficulty among different categories, generating pseudo labels according to high confidence will cause hard-to-transfer categories to be ignored.
 Because easy-to-transfer classes (\textit{e.g.}, roads, buildings, walls, sky) usually have higher prediction confidence scores, while hard-to-transfer classes (\textit{e.g.}, lights, signals, trains, bicycles) perform poorly.
-Consequently, we assign pseudo-labels based on the guidance of the category-level threshold inspired by \cite{CBST} as below,
+To balance these easy and hard samples, we assign pseudo-labels based on the guidance of the category-level threshold inspired by \cite{CBST} as below,